AntoineLep/ftx_algotrading/README.md

 PositionDriver class allows running a position with automated management.
 It allows creating simple position opening setup with trigger orders for taking profit or stopping losses.

-In order to use it in your strategy, add the following import:

 Let's open the following position:
 - Market buy 0.001 `BTC-PERP`